robotika/robotour/rules/rules.md

 presentations, general public and journalists).
 Three winning teams will be asked for more detail description for website presentation and easier entry of novices in the next year.

+Automatic loading and unloading (new in 2016)

+Robot which is capable of automatic barrel loading and pass start line within 10 minutes starting period gains extra 50 points.
+There is another 50 points bonus for automatic unloading at destination.
+In this case the return voyage is without payload.

+Now there is also alternative smaller payload allowed - 500ml cans (up to 10 pieces), if the robot is capable loading them automatically.
+The whole size of robot has to be bigger than 5 liter barrel to simplify object detection to other robots.
+Bonus for every automatically loaded, as well as automatically unloaded, can is 5 points.

+The barrel-cans must be placed 1 minute before start time in virtual starting box of the robot.
+There has to be space between robot and the can/barrel.
+Note, that no extra helpers like tables, loaders etc. are not allowed.
+The starting box has to be empty in 10 minutes after start.